royalapplications/docs/src/r2023/royalserver/general/certificate-store.md

 **Export a Certificate**

 Clicking the **Save** icon lets you export the selected certificate as a .pfx file by setting a password.
-This exported certificate can then be used on other Royal Server installations, enabling you to establish a server farm where all servers share the same certificate.
-This setup ensures a highly available, multi-server Royal Server environment with consistent security and authentication.
+This exported certificate can then be used on other Royal Server installations, enabling you to establish a server farm where all servers use the same certificate.
+This setup enables a highly available, multi-server Royal Server setup with consistent security and authentication.

 **Deleting a Certificate**
 Clicking the trashcan icon deletes the selected certificate.

 > [!WARNING]
-> This will remove the certificate from the Personal Store on your local machine!
+> Deleting the certificate remove it from the Personal Store on your local machine!